Green Line (Washington Metro): Route

-Internally, the Green Line is known as the Greenbelt Route (E) and the Branch Avenue Route (F), which meet at the center of the lower level platform of (whose Remote Terminal Unit (RTU) code is F01, the first station on the Branch Avenue Route).
+Internally, the Green Line is known as the Greenbelt Route (E) and the Branch Avenue Route (F), which meet at the center of the lower level platform of Gallery Place (whose Remote Terminal Unit (RTU) code is F01, the first station on the Branch Avenue Route).

 Along with the Red Line, the Green Line is one of two Metro lines that does not enter Virginia.
 It is the only Metro line to run entirely inside the Capital Beltway.

 The Green Line requires 19 trains (10 eight-car trains and nine six-car trains, consisting of 134 rail cars) to run at peak capacity.
 There are rail yard facilities near the Branch Ave and Greenbelt stations.

 As of March 2018, all Green Line trains were required to only run 8-car trains.
 However Green Line trains began operating 6-car trains again in summer 2019, and full time by September 2022.

 Stations

 The following stations are on the Green Line.
 They are listed from south to north.